phamtungthuy/ca-bench/README.md

 ## Acknowledgements

-OpenAI, HuggingFace, and other open-source contributors.
+We extend our gratitude to OpenAI, HuggingFace, and the broader open-source community for their invaluable contributions.
 See individual files for additional attributions.